asssasde/FlashcardGenerator/README.md

 # Flashcard-Generator

-Trilogy Education Services Full-Stack Web Developer Program

-University of Miami Cohort - 201710FSF3

-Week 11 Advanced JavaScript Assignment: Cloze Constructors:

-Create the backend for a basic flashcard application.
+Backend for a basic flashcard application.

 ### Overview